MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 ### Variable Spindle Speed Control

-Variable Spindle Speed Control (VSSC) constantly adjusts the speed of the spindle up and down over a set range to avoid resonance between the tool and the workpiece building up at constant RPMs.
+Variable Spindle Speed Control (VSSC) constantly adjusts the rotational speed of the spindle up and down over a set range to avoid resonance between the tool and the workpiece building up at constant RPMs.
 It can provide a quality boost in situations where resonances would otherwise occur.

 #### `M7000` - ENABLE VSSC